-- 1. pressure-dependent fluid exchange between the fracture and ambient permeable formation, - turbulent-laminar flow of water-based liquid with friction reducing agents inside the crack channel, - 3. fracturing fluid rheology characterised by the pon-zero yield stress and nonlinearity of the shear stress.
+- 1. pressure-dependent fluid exchange between the fracture and ambient permeable formation, - 2. turbulent-laminar flow of water-based liquid with friction reducing agents inside the crack channel, - 3. fracturing fluid rheology characterised by a non-zero yield stress and non-linearity of the shear stress.

 We carried out the analysis applying two crack geometries: semi-infinite and radial.
-The first one accurately describes the near-tip region of a finite fracture and helps resolve the contribution of physical processes realizing in the vicinity of the crack front to its movement.
-The second one is an example of a model of a finite hydraulic fracture that occurs in nature and allows observing the impact of the hydrodynamical effect under the interest on the crack properties visibly.
+The first one accurately describes the near-tip region of a finite fracture and helps resolve the contribution of physical processes realising in the vicinity of the crack front to its movement.
+The second one is a model of a finite hydraulic fracture that occurs in nature and allows one to observe the influence of the considered hydrodynamical phenomenon on the crack propagation and evolution of its properties in time.

-Chapter 3 examined the effect of the pressure-dependent leak-off (PDL) on the hydraulic fracture propagation in a permeable reservoir.
-Carter's leak-off law governs the pressure-independent fluid exchange process in most of existing models.
+Chapter 3 examined the effect of pressure-dependent leak-off (PDL) on the propagation of a hydraulic fracture in a permeable reservoir.
+Carter's leak-off law governs a pressure-independent fluid exchange process in most of existing models.
 In the current study, we refine the fluid exchange mechanism by utilising the actual fluid pressure inside the crack channel.
-In our modelling framework, the leak-off intensity becomes (i) less than Carter's value in the near-tip region $(p_f < \sigma_o)$ leading to look-in process and (ii) more than Carter's value away from the fracture tip $(p_f > \sigma_o)$.
-The distinguishing feature of the hydraulic fracture model with the PDL is the presence of the girculation zone adjacent to the front filled by the pore fluid.
+In our modelling framework, the leak-off intensity becomes (i) less than Carter's value in the near-tip region $(p_f < \sigma_o)$ leading to a leak-in process and (ii) more than Carter's value away from the fracture tip $(p_f > \sigma_o)$.
+The distinguishing feature of the hydraulic fracture model with the PDL is the presence of a circulation zone adjacent to the front filled by the pore fluid.
 We performed the asymptotic analysis of the limiting propagation regimes for the fracture tip framing the general structure of the solution (opening and pressure profiles) and its parametric dependence within the space of two non-dimensional parameters: leak-off χ and leak-in ζ numbers.
 We observed that the tip solution differs significantly from Carter's one ($\zeta = 0$) with an increase of the leak-in number.
 The full numerical solution provides a practical framework to understand the coupling of the physical processes near the fracture tip and its evolution with the crack tip velocity.
 The constructed maps allow one to assess the propagation regime of a finite hydraulic fracture by contrasting the asymptotic domain boundaries to the length of a finite fracture.
 Further, we constructed a penny-shaped hydraulic fracture model with the PDL and embedded into it the fracture tip model for an accurate description of the near-tip region.
-We demonstrated that the PDL effect can change the problem solution (radius, opening, pressure, efficiency) by more than 10% for realistic parameters corresponding to field values.
+We demonstrated that the PDL effect can change the problem solution (radius, opening, pressure, efficiency) by more than 10% compared to Carter's leak-off case for realistic values of parameters corresponding to field applications.
 In the PDL case, a radial fracture is smaller in terms of aperture and radius as compared to Carter's case since the PDL increases the total leaked-off volume along the major part of the fracture.
-Next, we converted the problem formulation into the imposition into the imposition of the imposi which the solution depends on Carter's leak-off number φ and PDL number ψ apart from time and distance to the source.
+Next, we converted the problem formulation into a dimensionless form in which the solution depends on Carter's leak-off number φ and PDL number ψ apart from time and distance to the source.
 The PDL number ψ describes the magnitude of the PDL.
 To quantify the PDL effect, we compared the radial crack properties computed with the PDL and with simplified Carter's leak-off law for various cases inside the parametric space (φ, ψ) .
 The results demonstrated that relatively small PDL numbers influence the high-efficiency cases, while the large PDL numbers are required to provide a noticeable influence for the cases of small fracture efficiencies.